Martin4code/will-sdk-for-devices-windows-uwp/README.md

 Alternatively, there are three events through which you can receive data in real time:

-* onStrokeStart - A new stroke was started.
+* StrokeStarted - A new stroke was started.
-* onStrokeMove - A new part was added to the current stroke.
+* StrokeUpdated - A new part was added to the current stroke.
-* onStrokeEnd - The stroke was finished.
+* StrokeEnded - The stroke was finished.
 Unlike the previous two events, this one also provides as a parameter ```InkStroke``` containing the data describing the whole stroke.

 ---